-• The client manages his own investment portfolio

-Client's needs and objectives:

-- To earn the highest return on his investments as fast as possible - [56] On further inspection of this document, it is evident that the above information was already inserted on the document prior to the signature thereof.
+- The client manages his own investment portfolio Client's needs and objectives: - To earn the highest return on his investments as fast as possible - [57] On further inspection of this document, it is evident that the above information was already inserted in the document prior to the signature thereof.
 Certain answers on the form were pre-printed and could not have been a proper response completed in accordance with complainant's circumstances at the time.
-The only rational conclusion to be made under these circumstances is that the records do not meet the requirements of section 8 (4) (a).

-- [57] Respondent failed to assess the risk capacity and profile of complainant prior to recommending the said investment.
+In fact, second respondent never even met complainant.
+It is not clear how respondent would have ensured that complainant understood the advice and the risks, if he never took the time to consult with him.
+The only rational conclusion to be made under these circumstances is that the records do not meet the requirements of section 8 (4) (a). - [58] Respondent failed to assess the risk capacity and profile of complainant prior to recommending the said investment.
 Complainant was a pensioner and relied on the income that was meant to be generated from this investment.
-Furthermore, he utilised all his savings funds to make the investment.
-This is relevant information relating to complainant's circumstances, which does not appear anywhere in respondent's records of advice. - [58] What the Code contemplates in section 8 (1) is that a provider take into account necessary and available information for the purpose of conducting an analysis.
+His only other resource was an Absa Investment account.
+This is relevant information relating to complainant's circumstances, which does not appear anywhere in respondent's record of advice. - [59] What the Code contemplates in section 8 (1) is that a provider takes into account necessary and available information for the purpose of conducting an analysis.

 There is no evidence that respondent carried out an analysis at all, nor did he consider any other investments that may have been suitable to complainant's circumstances.
-It seems reasonable to conclude that respondent intended to sell the Realcor investment whether or not complainant's circumstances were suited to it, in violation of section 8 (1) (c) of the Code. - [59] I am persuaded that the content of the advice record was not explained to complainant and that he was unaware of the consequences of affixing his signature to the said record.
+It seems reasonable to conclude that respondent intended to sell the Realcor investment whether or not complainant's circumstances were suited to it, in violation of section 8 (1) (c) of the Code.

+[60] I am persuaded that the content of the advice record was not explained to complainant and that he was unaware of the consequences of affixing his signature to the said record.
 The paucity of information relating to complainant's circumstances suggests that respondent had no intention of providing appropriate advice.
-If respondent had the intention to give appropriate advice, he would have advised complainant upon maturity of the first investment not to reinvest his money in Realcor, or make any further investments.

-[60] The documents are nothing more than a failed attempt to create the impression that the Code had been adhered to.
+The documents are nothing more than a failed attempt to create the impression that the Code had been adhered to.